mattroberts297/akka-kinesis/README.md

-# kinesis4akka
+# akka-kinesis

-An AWS Kinesis IO extension for Akka.
+An Akka IO extension for AWS Kinesis.